94rain/openFlights/Results.md

 ### Dijkstra's Algorithm

-The second algorithm is Dijkstra Algorthm where we use the constructor to process most of the data.
-Here, we use the priority queue to calculate the shorest distance and unordered_map to store the coresponding distance for each airport.
+The second algorithm is the Dijkstra's Algorithm where we use the constructor to process most of the data.
+Here, we use the priority queue to calculate the shortest distance and unordered_map to store the corresponding distance for each airport.
 First, we initialize the distance of each airport to DBL_MAX, then we loop through the airports and calculate the distance to the source airport.
 During this process, we put the neighbor of the current airport into a priority queue(q), mark the current airport as visited, store the distance in a parameter “dis”, and store the previous airport in “last_airport”.
 Finally, if the priority queue is empty, we finish our loop and the construction finished.

 The member function contains get_distance, get_path and isExists and we can use get_distance and get_path to access the data we want.

 In order to test the Dijkstra algorithms, we first implement test cases on five simplified  dataset and then run on the total dataset.
-The testcases contains short-path, long-path test cases and we also test on disconnected airport.
-We campare the routes we get from our algorithms with the actual ones and also check whether the distance is correct.
+The testcases contain short-path, long-path test cases and we also test on disconnected airports.
+We compare the routes we get from our algorithms with the actual ones and also check whether the distance is correct.

 **Here is the result running on the full dataset**: